HifaOner/HifaOner/README.md

 Web and Mobile Developer
 ------------------------

-I'm a junior developer who is interested in the web-mobile development and AI technologies
+I'm a junior developer who is interested in the web-mobile development.

 * 🌍  I'm based in Turkey / Samsun
 * ✉️  You can contact me at [hifaoner@gmail.com](mailto:hifaoner@gmail.com)